-We Are Here to Help: JFL’s Response to the COVID-19 Pandemic
+We Are Here to Help: Resources for Pandemic Relief

-This program focuses on making interest-free loans when the community is faced with man-made or natural events that are beyond anyone’s control, and where the need for financial assistance is time sensitive.
+JFL is currently offering interest-free loans for financial relief due to the ramifications of the pandemic.
 These needs may include, but are not limited to, childcare expenses, educational costs, rent, utilities, insurance payments and medical needs.
-This program enables JFL to expedite requests for assistance, which have and will continue to benefit individuals and families impacted by COVID-19 for the foreseeable future.
+JFL is able to expedite requests for assistance, which have and will continue to benefit individuals and families impacted by the pandemic for the foreseeable future.

 If you are in need of assistance, please contact us today.
 We have numerous options available and will do our best to help meet your needs.

 Housing & Utility Assistance

 - APS Assistance Program: Arizona Public Service Electric offers emergency assistance including 25% off monthly energy bills, $800 APS bill assistance, $300 temporary bill assistance through The Salvation Army and low income home energy assistance programs.
 Please visit the APS website to see what you may be eligible for.